 If you entered the wrong results and need to get them changed then you will have to contact an admin[etf2l.org].

 Once you've played your official it's time to report the result.
 Both participating teams are equally responsible for posting the results.
 At the top of the match page there will be a button where you can submit the results.
 This brings up a page similar to the one on the following page.
 Here we will need to upload the screenshots we have taken together with entering the final scoreboard.
 In the case you have multiple status screenshots due to player changes during the official or multiple scoreboard screenshots due to a golden cap you can give the option to add additional screenshots by pressing the "Add More" button on the left.
 For the results itself you can enter them in the text boxes.
-For 5CP or KOTH you can just enter the round each team won.
-For Attack/Defense and Payload maps this is slightly different.
-You just have to enter who won the round.
+For 5CP or KOTH you need to enter the amount of rounds each team won.
+For Attack/Defense and Payload maps this is slightly different, entering who won the round is enough.
 In group stages these maps are often played BO3 meaning that you'll have to enter the results twice due to how the system works.
 Here are some examples of the result from BO3 payload games.

 Uploading Screenshots Late

 So you're missing one of the screenshots but you end up getting one from a team member.
 Now you want to add this screenshot to your match.To do this go to the Add Screenshots [etf2l.org] option, there you can add any screenshots that were still missing or necessary on a match page.